Mass and angular momentum of black holes in 3D gravity theories with first order formalism: Masses and Angular momenta of black holes in Minimal Massive Gravity theory

 To compute this charge variation we need to find non-vanishing variations of frame fields, connection 1-forms and auxiliary fields.
 The $d\phi$ component of all variations of the frame fields vanish.
 The non-vanishing variations are given by the form

-Since we are dealing with the function $f$ of (\ref{f-G}), the variations of functions $\delta f$ and $\delta(ff')$ from the above formula can be expressed by the same form of (\ref{var-nt-f}).
 Because this black hole solution is non-rotating one, so we only need to perform the calculation of the black hole mass.
 To obtain the mass of this black hole we should consider the time-like Killing vector $\xi = \frac{\partial}{\partial t}$.
 Then the non-vanishing interior products of frame 1-forms, connection 1-forms and auxiliary fields with this Killing vector are given by

 where $\lambda$ is the same constant with (\ref{aux-MMG-2}) whenever we consider the function $f$ of (\ref{f-G}).
 Inserting (\ref{var-MMG-2}) and (\ref{int-MMG-n}) into (\ref{Q-var-MMG}) we can find the charge variation form $\delta \chi_{\xi} [ \frac{\partial}{\partial t} ]$.
 But this form of charge variation can be simply reduced to the total variation form, so we can obtain the charge form